Khraahn/underdocx/README.md

 ## Demo

 Here is a example to load and manipulate a LibreOffice document with multiple placeholders.
-The first placeholder simply formats and prints out the current date.
+The first placeholder imports an other sub document.
 The second placeholder defines a variable "data" that contains a list of persons.
 A Loop iterates over these persons and prints out their position and data if available.